asdf-format/asdf/docs/asdf/developer_versioning.rst

 In some cases, the AsdfType subclass also serves as the deserialized object type.
 For example, ``asdf.types.core.Software`` subclasses both AsdfType and dict.
-Its AsdfType-like behavior is to identify its schema and version, while its dict-like behavior is to act as a container for the attributes described by the schema.
+Its AsdfType-like behavior is to identify its tag and version, while its dict-like behavior is to act as a container for the attributes described by the tag.
 The class definition is mostly empty because as a dict it can rely on AsdfType's default implementation for (de)serialization.